 Yes.
 The final attendee list will be made available on-site at the event.
 Past attendee lists are available.
 Please note, NACS does not share email addresses of any event attendees without expressed consent.

-NACS hosts a number of committee meetings during the Leadership Forum.
+NACS hosts a number of committee meetings during Leadership Forum.
 These meetings are open to committee members and invited guests only.
-Participation in the committee meetings does not guarantee an invitation to the Leadership Forum.
+Participation in the committee meetings does not guarantee an invitation to Leadership Forum.

 What are Top-to-Top Business meetings?